ipfs/ipfs-docs/docs/concepts/glossary.md

 A Node or [peer](#peer) is the IPFS program that you run on your local computer to store/cache files and then connect to the IPFS network (by running the [daemon](#daemon)).
 [More about Node](../how-to/command-line-quick-start.md#take-your-node-online)

+### Node (in graphs)

+A node in the context of [graphs](#Graph) is a point that may be linked to other Nodes by edges or links.

+For example in your social network, each people can be seen as a node and each connection between people as an edge.

+You can also call node, vertice or point and knot (altho knot is very rarely used outside of knot theory).

 ## O

 ## P